zhangfisher/voerka-i18n/docs_new/en/guide/advanced/dynamic-add.md

 - An asynchronous loader was created for `en` the language to load `en` language packs asynchronously.
 - When packaging `chat` an application, `zh.js` language packages such as, `en.js`, and so on are all packaged as part of the source code, except that the non-default language `en.js` is `chunk` packaged separately so that it can be loaded asynchronously.

 ** Assume below **?
-When the application goes online, the customer requests to add a `de` language, but our source code package does not include `de` the language. `voerkiai18n` The language loader function can be used to realize `动态增加语种` the function more conveniently.
+When the application goes online, the customer requests to add a `de` language, but our source code package does not include `de` the language. `voerkiai18n` The language loader function can be used to realize `Dynamically adding languages` the function more conveniently.

 ### Step 1: Register the default language loader